Updated: March 27, 2026

 Will the house price growth in Portugal last?

-House prices continued to increase in 2024 as a result of increased demand, limited supply, and the strong potential for real estate investment in Portugal.
+House prices continued to increase in 2026 as a result of increased demand, limited supply, and the strong potential for value growth.
 However, it is important to note that house prices fluctuate as they do in every country’s real estate market.
 We recommend doing your research and working with real estate professionals, like a buyer’s agent, who can help you find your dream home at the best possible price.

 How do property prices in Portugal differ between major cities and rural areas?